hajkmap/docker-hajk/README.md

 1. `docker compose up`.
 Add `-d` if you want to run it in production and make Hajk restart on server reboot.
 1. Hajk will launch on `localhost:3002`.
 The Admin UI is accessible on `localhost:3002/admin`.

+## About Hajk
+Hajk is an open source web GIS solution based on the latest technologies such as React, Material UI and OpenLayers.
+It is developed in Sweden and used by various municipalities and government agencies, as well as by public and private enterprises.

 ## About Docker
 Docker and the Docker logo are trademarks or registered trademarks of Docker, Inc. in the United States and/or other countries.
 Docker, Inc. and other parties may also have trademark rights in other terms used herein.